ronboger/ronboger.github.io/about.md

 More about me via my [LinkedIn profile](http://www.linkedin.com/in/ronboger), my [projects](/projects), my [Github](https://github.com/ronnyb29/), and my [Goodreads profile](https://www.goodreads.com/user/show/69825193-ron-boger).
 Feel free to contact me at ronnyb - at - jhu - dot - edu.

 ## Timeline, for context:
-- 1995: Born in Tel Aviv, Israel
+- 1995: Born in Tel Aviv, Israel.
-- 1998: Moved to Baltimore, MD
+- 1998: First moved to Baltimore, MD.
-- 2001: Initial plans to move back to Tel Aviv were delayed
+- 2001: Initial plans to move back to Tel Aviv were delayed.
-- 2003: Started playing the piano, received first lesson on my 8th birthday
+- 2003: Started playing the piano, received first lesson as my 8th birthday present.
-- 2004: Last of Israeli friends in my neighborhood and school returned back to Israel
+- 2004: Last of Israeli friends in my neighborhood and school returned back to Israel.
-- 2007: Started playing the guitar and singing
+- 2007: Expanded musical ability to guitar and singing.
 - 2009: Worked as a neuroscience researcher at the Kennedy Krieger Institute at Johns Hopkins Hospital as a high school student.
 Realized I wanted to combine sciences and technology to try to make change at the worldwide level.
-Previously wanted to be a neurosurgeon
+Previously wanted to be a neurosurgeon.
 - 2012: Taught myself chess, reached 1500 rating within 3 months, won a few tournaments.
-Applied to colleges.
 - 2013: Accepted offer of admission to the Biomedical Engineering program at Johns Hopkins University, chosen over returning to Israel to join the army.
 Graduated as valedictorian of high school (for whatever that's worth...), started freshman year at JHU.
 Became a US citizen.
 - 2014: Wanted to drop out of JHU, ended up taking 2x a regular course load.
 Went to CES and took an interest in computer science and programming computers.
 Decided to start MedHacks and started to learn to lead.
 Took first graduate level course, in computer vision.
 - 2015: Made it to the crazy world of Silicon Valley.
 Pulled off the first MedHacks.
 Got into MS program for Computer Science at JHU.
 Started acting and singing in musical theatre.
 On the darker side, was fired as a RA mid-semester and lived on couches of friends, effectively homeless.